 At the Ross Memorial Museum you can take a closer look at a unique personal decorative arts collection.
 The exhibit is located inside an early 19th century house.
 The property is also part of the National Historic District of Saint Andrews and an important building in the towns history.

-Art lovers are going to want to make their way to the Sunbury Shores Arts and Nature Center.
+Art lovers are going to want to make their way to the Sunbury Shores Arts and Nature Centre.
 Here you’ll be able to admire a collection of different art exhibits.
 These exhibits include things like fine art, local crafts, drawings, photographs, and other unique artwork items all from local artists.

-The Old Charlotte County Gaol
+The Old Charlotte County Courthouse and Gaol

 This is the old jail of Charlotte County.
 It was used to house criminals from the entire county before sentencing them or sending them elsewhere for their sentences.

-Each of the cells are small, claustrophobic, and not welcoming for criminals or anybody that was forced to spend the night.
+Each of the cells are small, claustrophobic, and not welcoming for criminals or anybody that was forced to spend the night!

 During the warmer summer months the Kingsbrae Garden is a magical place to visit.